India got its freedom from Britishers in 1947 but that brought a lot of challenges for India, the most bitter one among those was partition.

 - Establishing a democracy

-- To start policies that can end poverty and develop country economically
+- To start policies that can end poverty and develop the country economically

 - Food to feed the hungry people as most of the irrigated land was gone after partition